jeremyber/jeremyber.com/_posts/2020-06-12-designing-a-website-for-a-dollar/2020-06-06-designing-a-jekyll-website-on-aws.md

 ---
-title: Desinging a Jekyll Site on AWS with Github
+title: Designing a Jekyll Site on AWS with Github
 date: 2020-06-12 18:33:00
 tags: [website, tutorial, tech]
 description: Learn how to create a website for very cheap!